klavinslab/parrotfish/docs/test_data_format.md

 # Test Data Format

 Every time you `pfish fetch <category>` Parrotfish generates an `<operation_type>/testing/data.json` file that will be loaded into the Aquarium container when you test an Operation Type.
-The data represented in this file should encompass *all* of the database records involved in the given Operation Type, including Items, Samples, Sample Types, Operations, etc. Parrotfish generates data for three operations by default.
+The data represented in this file should encompass _all_ of the database records involved in the given `OperationType`, including `Item`s, `Sample`s, `SampleType`s, `Operation`s, etc. Parrotfish generates data for three operations by default.

-The following outline of the file structure uses Rehydrate Primer as an example.
+The following outline of the file structure uses _Rehydrate Primer_ as an example.

 ## Records

 All `record`s are tagged for reference by other records described in the file.
 These tags are used to establish relationships between records and are replaced with ids of the tagged record as the records are loaded into the Aquarium container.
-An example Sample Type and Sample definition:
+An example `SampleType` and `Sample` definition:

 ```json
 {